Faye Wong: Charities

-Artistry and legacy
+Artistry

-Concerts

 The focus of Faye Wong's concerts has always been on her vocal performance.
 She seldom dances or speaks to the audience, and there are generally no supporting dancers.
-There were two exceptions to the latter in the 1994–95 live concerts; first, many dancers joined Faye on stage for the lively song "Flow Not Fly".
-In the second half, Faye and a line of male dancers were menaced by a giant mechanical spider overhead during the song "Tempt Me".
+There were two exceptions to the latter in the 1994–95 live concerts; first, many dancers joined her on stage for the lively song "Flow Not Fly".
+In the second half, Wong and a line of male dancers were menaced by a giant mechanical spider overhead during the song "Tempt Me".

 Another trademark is her unconventional fashion on stage.
 Her 1994 concerts were memorable for dreadlocks and extremely long sleeves, as well as for the silver-painted tears.
 She later said "I wore long sleeves because usually I don't have choreography; I don't know what to do with my hands."
 Her 1998 concerts saw her sporting the "burnt" cheek makeup, the "Indian chief" look, and the soleless strap-on boots.
 At the start of her 2003 concerts her headgear was topped by an inverted shoe supporting a very long feather, and her makeup for that concert went through several changes of painted eye-shades.

-Her 2003 concerts set a Hong Kong record, selling 30,000 tickets within three days.

 She does not perform encores, and usually exits by sinking below the stage via a platform.
 After her release of Miyuki Nakajima's "Mortal World" (人間) in 1997, she ended her concerts for the next few years with this song while shaking hands with the audience, then taking a deep bow to a horizontal position before leaving the stage.
-However, during her recent Comeback Tour from 2010 to 2012, she ended with "Flower of Paradise" (彼岸花), a song from the album Fable (2000).
+However, during her Comeback Tour from 2010 to 2012, she ended with "Flower of Paradise" (彼岸花), a song from the album Fable (2000).
+She has also given concerts in North America, Australia and Southeast Asia.

-She has given concerts in North America and Australia as well as many venues in East and Southeast Asia, including charity concerts.
-The key features of her four major concert tours are set out below.